Greece: Athens, Delphi & Meteora

 1-2 miles, easy to moderate

-Your guides will meet you at 8:00 a.m. in the lobby of the Electra Palace Hotel.
-They’ll be wearing Country Walkers shirts.
+Your leaders will meet you at 8:00 a.m. in the lobby of the Electra Palace Hotel in Athens.
+They will be wearing Country Walkers shirts for easy identification.

-Your destination this morning is the Acropolis of Corinth, but first, you stop after about an hour to admire the Corinth Canal, linking the Gulf of Corinth to the Aegean Sea.
-This engineering marvel was completed in 1893, though it was first proposed by the mighty ruler Periander in the 7th century BCE.
-As you gaze down into its deep canyon, consider that a swim race is held each year here across its entire length.
-There is no tide, but the alternating currents pose quite a challenge to the swimmers!
+Your destination this morning is the Acropolis of Corinth, but first, you’ll stop after about an hour to admire the Corinth Canal, which links the Gulf of Corinth to the Aegean Sea.
+Completed in 1893—though first proposed by the ruler Periander in the 7th century BCE—this engineering marvel cuts through a dramatic rock canyon.
+As you gaze down into its depths, imagine the annual swim race that crosses its entire length.
+Though there is no tide, the alternating currents present quite a challenge to competitors!

 Included Meals: Lunch, Dinner